2.5. For Loops

 2.5.7.
 A Multi-line Plot

-Run the following code for an example of when a for loop is needed to plot multiple lines.
-You will see a simple plot with three curves.
-Note how MATLAB automatics uses a different color for each curve.
+The next example shows using a for loop to plot multiple lines.
+Note how MATLAB automatically uses a different color for each curve.
 Also note the legend displayed at the top of the plot.
 We discuss the details of plotting in the next chapter.
+Your plot should look like figure Fig. 2.3, except you should see colored plot curves.

 x = -1.5:0.1:1.5;